-Students will submit a final paper of 3500-4000 words exploring a topic of their choosing relating to the course themes.
-This could take the form of a review of literature on a case study we have not examined substantially in the course, or a critical analysis of a primary historical source.
-The latter could include, for example, the speeches of a nationalist leader, a memoir of a guerrilla fighter, transcripts from a UN debate or conference, a series of newspapers articles, a film, or some other source that is relevant in some way to the theme of gender, sexuality, and nationalism.
-Your paper should begin by reviewing the relevant theories and historical context, and then explore how the themes and arguments we've encountered play out in terms of selected topic.
+Students will submit a final paper of 3500-4000 words exploring a topic of their choosing relating to the course themes through a critical analysis of a primary historical source.
+This could include, for example, the speeches of a nationalist leader, a memoir of a guerrilla fighter, transcripts from a UN debate or conference, a series of newspapers articles, a film, or some other source that is relevant in some way to the theme of gender, sexuality, and nationalism.
+Your paper should begin by reviewing the relevant theories and historical context, and then explore how the themes and arguments we've encountered play out in terms of your selected topic/source.
 Do you find evidence to support the claims scholars have made regarding the gender/sexual politics of nationalism, or does your analysis challenge some of their core assumptions?
 In what ways?
 What are the implications and limits of your analysis?
 What new questions might it raise?
+For guidance on analysis of primary sources, please consult the "Course Resources" section of the Moodle page.